FaresBadrCA/cp-jen/README.md

 `pip install cp-jen`

 This will create a `jen` script in your python `bin` folder.
-To call this script from anyware, ensure the python `bin` folder is in your PATH.
+To call this script from anywhere, ensure the python `bin` folder is in your PATH.

 # 💼 Usage